pH7Software/pH7-Internationalization/README.md

 Please feed free to contribute (by forking the repo and commit it) by translated the files and adding new languages.

 If you want to translate new languages, start with `global.pot` Gettext file.
 You can use software such as [Poedit](http://poedit.net/) to make the translation much easier.
+Then, don't forget to compile it in order to get `global.mo` file and upload it in "binary" format using an FTP client such as Filezilla or WinSCP.

 ## How to Install Those Languages?